Evefg4/sandbox/README.md

         Other optional keys are:

-        *  __IgnoreTypes__ - User may may specify that entities of certain types should not be validated by CTS.
+        *  __IgnoreTypes__ - User may specify that entities of certain types should not be validated by CTS.
 Use a comma to ignore more than one type.
 Example:
         `
         IgnoreTypes=Bios.1.1.0.Bios, TypeToIgnore.1.0.1.TypeToIgnore
         `